 - Where do you teach?

-I'm based in Sheffield and teach EFL at Birkdale but do get around for I'm quite the adventurous type - I occasionally go to the theatre on my own!
+I'm based in Sheffield and teach EFL at Birkdale and Politics at Alderwasley but do get around for I'm quite the adventurous type - I occasionally go to the theatre on my own!
 But seriously....I travel to Rotherham for a Y4 lass from the Girls' High and Gainsborough for a Y11 GCSE English student.
 As for other exotic locales?
 I've taught in Chesterfield, Donny, even Cudworth ( Cudwho? ) and up to the last academic year travelled to sunny Alderwasley for Politics, History and Citizenship.
 Said I was a gadabout, didn't I?
 Have bus timetable can travel.
 South Yorkshire and beyond considered, golden beaches or a New York skyline preferred .